cisco/cisco-network-puppet-module/README.md

 #### Parameters

 ##### `afi`
 Address Family Identifier (AFI).
 Required.
-Valid values are ipv4 and ipv6.
+Valid value is ipv4.

 ##### `vrf`
 Name of the resource instance.
 Required.
 Valid values are string.
 The name 'default' is a valid VRF representing the global vrf.